 This post will go a little bit deeper and hopefully answer some of your questions

 You’re not the first woman to visit Morocco.

 Tales of female travelers to Morocco are in English literature from the beginning of the 20th century (Edith Wharton anyone?)
 There are millions of tourists that visit every year and yes, that means many of them are women.
 Morocco is as safe for a woman to visit as any other country.
 There are some general precautions to keep in mind but if you traveled anywhere in the world you will be facing similar issues.

 Every day thousands of women visit and millions more live here.
 Traveling in Morocco as a woman is not a new thing.
-It is important to be aware of cultural norms but also know tourists are given quite a bit of leeway when it comes to dress and behavior.
-You don’t not need to dress or act as locals would, though a general amount of respect is appreciated and advised.
+Morocco is safe for female tourists.
+But it is important to be aware of cultural norms.
+Also know tourists are given quite a bit of leeway when it comes to dress and behavior.
+You don’t not need to dress or act as locals would.
+There’s no dress code for Morocco, though a general amount of respect is appreciated and advised.